Why travel means so little until we can’t do it

 Running out of money when it comes to paying bills

-How to take an inward journey in the COVID-19 world
+How to take an inward journey in the post-pandemic world

 Souvenirs can be timeless and priceless

 Of course, no method of collecting memories works for everyone.
-However, in these tough travel times, we need all the smiles we can get, and travel memories revisited through souvenirs can be timeless and priceless.
+However, in these challenging times, we need all the smiles we can get, and travel memories revisited through souvenirs can be timeless and priceless.
+Remember, even though it seems that leisure travel has come back strongly, the pandemic still affects thousands of people.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)